 David Cassidy, pop culture idol of the 1970s, died Tuesday, November 21, 2017, at a Fort Lauderdale, Florida, area hospital.
 He was 67.

-A statement from his family stated.
 “On behalf of the entire Cassidy family, it is with great sadness that we announce the passing of our father, our uncle, and our dear brother, David Cassidy.
 David died surrounded by those he loved, with joy in his heart and free from the pain that had gripped him for so long.
-Thank you for the abundance and support you have shown him these many years.”
+Thank you for the abundance and support you have shown him these many years.”A statement from his family.

-The '70s teen heartthrob was known for his role starring and singing in TV's "The Partridge Family," He had been conscious for a few days while being treated and was surrounded by family.
+The '70s teen heartthrob was known for his role starring and singing in T.V.'s "The Partridge Family," He had been conscious for a few days while being treated and was surrounded by family.

-Just a week after announcing his battle with dementia, Cassidy performed in what is expected to be his last-ever tour.
-On March 4th, 2017 he played Manahttan's B.B.
-King Blues Club & Grill performing all the hits of his 40+ year career.
+Just a week after announcing his battle with dementia, Cassidy performed in what was expected to be his last-ever tour.
+On March 4, 2017, he played Manhattan's B.B.
+King Blues Club & Grill, performing all the hits of his 40+ year career.

 “I was in denial, but a part of me always knew this was coming,” he told People.
 The former teen idol of the 1970s said he decided to stop touring as a musician to concentrate on his health and happiness.
-“I want to focus on what I am, who I am and how I’ve been without any distractions,” he says.
+“I want to focus on what I am, who I am and how I’ve been without any distractions”...
 “I want to love.
-I want to enjoy life.”
+I want to enjoy life.”David Cassidy

 I will always be eternally grateful for the love and support you’ve shown me.
 I still love very much to play and perform live.
 But it’s much more difficult for me now.